-Mount Shaw & Black Snout is a 6.6 mile moderately trafficked out and back trail located near Center Tuftonboro, New Hampshire that features a river and is rated as moderate.
-The trail is primarily used for hiking, walking, trail running, and snowshoeing and is accessible from January until January.
+Mount Shaw & Black Snout is a 6.6 mile moderately trafficked out and back trail located near Melvin Village, New Hampshire that features a river and is rated as moderate.
+The trail is primarily used for hiking, walking, trail running, and snowshoeing and is best used from January until January.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 The trail was hard to find at the start because of the logging, but if you keep the stream on your left and look for a few pink markers on the trees, it can be found.
 (The suggestion of following the pipe also helped.)
 We went up the Italian trail (red and green blazes).
 Near the top of Black Snout, you intersect with blue blazes.
 On the right is a lookout and a trail away from Mt.
 Shaw.
 We went left following the blue blazes toward Snout, saw a moose, and continued until we hit the old road.
 Go right to get to Mt.
 Shaw and the LRCT signs.
 Blazes are white.
 We retraced our steps and took the trail to Mt.
 Turtleback to the red blazes trail that comes off on the left to get down.
 Steep going up and a bit gentler going down but a nice loop.
 Attached some photos of the signs.